kadirmetin/kadirmetin/README.md

 I'm studying management information systems at Anadolu University.
-Me and my cousin <a>[Serkan](https://github.com/serkannpolatt)</a> blog about mobile development and other topics on our joint site Softforware.
+Me and my cousin <a>[Serkan](https://github.com/serkannpolatt)</a> write about mobile development and other topics on our joint site Softforware.